robfletcher/strikt/README.md

 }
 ```

-See the button below for the current version number.
+See the button below or [releases/latest] for the current version number.

 ## Additional Libraries